ethus3h/kutr/README.md

 This repository contains a fork of [**Koel**](http://koel.phanan.net) called **Koel on the rocks**.
 This will add many experimental features such as:
+- Storing all the available tags whenever possible like genre and being able to browse via them (thanks to @alex-phillips)
 - The capability to browse your music collection by folders too
 - ~~A smarter tag extraction for invalid files~~ [DONE]
-- A fixed GUI (for example while importing songs with a progress bar)
+- A GUI that does not errors out  (for example while importing songs with a progress bar, or drag and dropping songs, or selecting songs when column ordering is on)
 - ~~The ability to install Koel under a CMS (using your CMS' authentication)~~ [DONE].
-- The ability to logout directly from your CMS
+- ~~The ability to logout directly from your CMS~~ [DONE]
 - Per user library with sharing capabilities

+I'm trying to keep the changes to phanan's master branch as a minimum so it'll be possible to merge his modifications easily.
+However, I don't promise I'm not breaking things, but since I'm eating my own dog food, I should be well aware of bug I've induced.
+Also, I'm submitting my changes to phanan's repository, but he might decides not to merge them.
+In that case, they'll stay here for you to use if you need them.

 ## Install and Upgrade Guide